 The Women in Apprenticeship and Nontraditional Occupations (WANTO) grant helps to expand pathways for women to enter and lead in all industries by recruiting, mentoring, training, and retaining more women in quality pre-apprenticeship and apprenticeship programs.
 Since 2017, the Women's Bureau has awarded nearly $12 million to 22 community-based organizations throughout the country that help women pursue apprenticeships and provide technical assistance to employers and labor unions to support women in apprenticeships and nontraditional occupations.
 Through quality apprenticeship and pre-apprenticeship programs, women have access to sustainable, successful, and high-paying careers in industries such as manufacturing, infrastructure, cybersecurity, and healthcare.

-In 2020, the Women's Bureau will award $4.1 million to community-based organizations through the WANTO Grant Program in order to support women pursuing apprenticeships and nontraditional occupations.
+In 2021, the Women's Bureau awarded $3.3 million to five community-based organizations through the WANTO Grant Program in order to support women pursuing apprenticeships and nontraditional occupations.